markbuckle/scala-tutorial-2/README.md

 )
 ```

+Save and close.

+## setting up and running tests

-Save and close then create a new folder in your src/test/ directory:
+Create a new folder in your src/test/ directory:

 ```sh
 mkdir -p src/test/scala/com/scala-tutorial-2